 Reflecting on Scripture with James’s sturdy wisdom

 James begins where many of us would rather not: with hardship.
-He invites us to see trials not as interruptions but as training ground for endurance and maturity.
+He shows us that trials are training grounds for endurance and maturity, not interruptions.
 And he urges us to ask God for wisdom—wholeheartedly, without second-guessing.
 These themes are not theory to James; they were forged as he led a suffering church.

 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.”– James 1:2–3 (ESV)